noudess/docs-main/EQDictionary.md

 ### What is it?
-EQDictionary is a collection of lookup references, accessed by specific namespaces and referenced by [[client|Client-Version-List]] or [[mob|Mob-Version-List]] version.
+EQDictionary is a collection of lookup references, accessed by specific namespaces and referenced by implementation standard, or [[client|Client-Version-List]] and [[mob|Mob-Version-List]] versions.

-References are tied back to the originating client definition..but, are available through an indexed lookup system.
+References are usually tied back to the originating client definition and are available through an indexed lookup system.
+Server-based 'hybrid' definitions may also be implemented to bridge differences between client implementations and server requirements.

 The purpose of this system is to allow cyclic or minimum conditional evaluations in order to transform data.